alexisjohnsonn/BarrenLandAnalysis/README.md

 on a white space in Microsoft paint, all connected white space will be filled with the designated color.
 Likewise, when a fertile region is filled, all connected fertile space will also be filled.

-To find each fertile area, I iterate through the matrix.
-I initialize the flood fill value to 1.
+To find each fertile area, I iterate through the matrix, beginning at (0,0).
+I initialize a "flood fill" value to 1.
 This value is incremented each time I need to flood a new region.

 When I find a coordinate (i,j) where land[i][j] == 0, this means it is fertile land that has not been searched yet.
 Beginning at land[i][j], I search for all connected 0's using a Depth First Search.
 Each time I reach a node, I change its value from 0 to the flood fill value so it will not be counted again.
-Additionally I increment an "area" counter at each node.
-When the DFS finishes, the counter represents the number of nodes visited, which is the area of the fertile region.
+Additionally, at each node I increment a counter value to keep track of the number of nodes I have visited thus far.
+When the DFS finishes, the counter equals the area of the fertile region.
 I append this to an integer list of fertile areas.

-When the DFS finishes, I continue iterating through the rest of the matrix, repeating this process each time I find a node with a value of 0.
+Each time I finish a DFS, I continue iterating through the rest of the matrix, repeating the flood fill each time I find a node with a value of 0.
 Once I've iterated through the entire matrix, I sort the list of areas in ascending order and return it.

 ## Obtaining the Project